pwupwu/moodle-report_rolesmigration/readme.txt

 == Changelog ==
 * Added the branch report_22 to work with Moodle 22
 * Multiple code updates to better align with Moodle coding standards.
 Props Nicholas Koeppen <nkoeppe@wisc.edu>
-* Only works in /report/rolesmigration now.
-Tested on Moodle 2.2 and 2.3.